-The expansion of mental health services and the hiring of additional mental health support such as the addition of two behavioral support assistants are a result of educational partners sharing their concerns and input on the need for additional mental health support.
-Many different groups, including the district's Director of Special Education, school psychologists, counselors, teachers, administrators, parents, and community leaders were advocates for the expansion of mental health services.
-The district's LCAP reflects the support of expanding mental health services beyond those provided for special education.
+The expansion of mental health services and the hiring of mental health support such as behavioral support assistants are a result of educational partners sharing their concerns and input on the need for additional mental health support.
+Many different groups, including the district's Director of Special Education, school psychologists, counselors, teachers, administrators, parents, and community leaders were advocates for the continuation of providing mental health services.
+The district's LCAP reflects the support of continuing mental health services beyond those provided for special education.
+This is reflected in Goal 2 - Action 2.4 and in Goal 4 - Action 4.1.

 Positive Behavior Interventions and Supports (PBIS) are also highlighted in the KECSD LCAP.
 Data from student surveys indicating the need to keep PBIS in place and its positive impact to keep Kingsburg schools a safe and welcoming place was noted.
 The PBIS multi-tiered support systems framework addresses at least five critical areas of LCAP.
 These include academic outcomes, Common Core State Standards, school culture and climate, parent involvement, and student engagement.
 The district recognizes its responsibility as a gateway for students to receive mental health services.
 Children with behavioral and mental health needs are often under-identified and underserved, resulting in increased disciplinary, safety, and delinquency problems both on school campuses and in the community.
 MTSS which includes PBIS and RTI will provide the necessary framework for early identification and intervention for students in need.
+Goal 4 - Action 4.3

-The school community is grappling with the disruption of learning that occurred over the past year.
+The school community is grappling with the disruption of learning that occurred over the past few years.
 The question of how to catch kids up after disruption of their learning is a concern from all groups that shared input.
-All groups voiced their request to extend the school day and year by providing afterschool intervention and summer programs for the foreseeable future.
-As a result, focused afterschool intervention programs for students at risk and summer programs for students will continue to help fill gaps and accelerate learning for the district's most vulnerable students and those not yet proficient.
+Groups have voiced their request to extend the school day and year by providing afterschool intervention, intersessions, and summer programs for the foreseeable future.
+As a result, focused afterschool intervention programs for students at risk, intersession, and summer programs for students will continue to help fill gaps and accelerate learning for the district's most vulnerable students and those not yet proficient.
+This is reflected in Goal 2 - Action 2.9.

-Parents from the district's DELAC and Parent Advisory Committee meetings requested additional mental health support and support for students with special needs.
-The District will secure two additional counselors to provide extra support and continue to analyze and review students with special needs to ensure a continuity of services and IEP goals are met.
+Parents from the district's DELAC and Parent Advisory Committee meetings requested training for our paraprofessionals.
+Paraprofessionals will be provided training for the 23-24 school year, so they can better serve our EL.
+LI and FY students.
+This is reflected in Goal 2 - Action 2.1.
+Also, they have requested additional mental health support and support for students with special needs.
+The District has secured additional counselors over the past year to provide extra support and continue to analyze and review students with special needs to ensure a continuity of services and IEP goals are met.
 The district's DELAC expressed a concern and need to provide more opportunities for the district to be culturally responsive.
 As a result, the district researched culturally responsive literature books and shared them with the DELAC, members of the leadership team, school board, and the literacy committee.
 Members of each group had the opportunity to take books home, read them, and share their reflections.
-Overall, all groups expressed a need to be more culturally responsive and the district will add responsive books to each site's classroom libraries.
+Overall, all groups expressed a need to be more culturally responsive and the district added responsive books to each site's classroom libraries.
 The district appreciates and values input from all of its educational partners, especially our parent and guardian groups whose partnership is paramount to the work that we do.